-The diagram above shows how a kraal is placed at the intersection of the earth roads or tracks whose grid covers the whole of the Guarded Land.
-Also shown is how this arrangement interacts with the roads with their watchtowers.
+On the right of the first sketch is a kraal at the intersection of the earth roads or tracks, whose grid covers the Guarded Land.
+On the left is a diagram showing how this arrangement interfaces with the roads and their watchtowers.

 The second sketch shows a typical kraal from above and from the side.
 A kraal is a circular space enclosed by a high, thick fence of woven hri-wicker, having a gate at one end, that is guarded by an overseers’ tower.
 A wide ditch surround the kraal and acts as a fire-brake during the burning off of the stubble (occurring every year at the end of the 6th and 12th months).

 I used this diagram when I was writing the scene in The Standing Dead showing Carnelian and Osidian’s first night in a kraal.
 Their positions, and that of the sartlar, are shown.
 To help me get a feeling of the scale, I included a 2m high man, and a small rectangle representing the study I was writing in at the time.